balena-io/docs/shared/sshKey/add/_default.md

 SSH keys use the power of [public-key cryptography][pub_key_crypto] to secure your connection when sending your code to us.
-In order to secure your [git][git] connection, we need your __public__ [SSH Key][ssh_key] (you must never share your *private* key with anyone.)
+In order to secure your [git][git] connection, you need to add your __public__ [SSH Key][ssh_key] (you should never share your *private* key with anyone.)

 <img src="/img/common/sign_up_flow/enter_ssh_key_cropped.png" width="80%">

-Simply paste your public key into the box provided on the UI and click `save`.
-Alternatively you can import your key from [Github][github].
+Simply paste your __public__ key into the box provided on the UI and click `save`.
+Alternatively you can import your key from [Github][github], just click on the Octocat icon.

 #### Don't have a SSH key?
-If you don't have an ssh key or have never used one, we recommend you take a look at [Github][github]'s [excellent documentation][github_ssh] on the subject and how to generate a key pair for your platform.
+If you don't have an ssh key or have never used one, we recommend you take a look at [Github][github]'s [excellent documentation][github_ssh] on the subject and how to generate a key pair for your OS.

 Once generated, SSH keys are easy to use.
 In fact you generally don't have to think about it at all.
-Once you're set up just `git push` your code to us and it's taken care of automatically and securely.
+Once you're set up just `git push` your code to resin.io and it's taken care of automatically and securely.

 #### Import SSH key From GitHub